 Other testimonies in the documentary discuss how weddings have been cancelled because the bride was too dark, that photos used in marriage proposals are lightened and the women are made to wear powder to appear fairer, that local ads specifically request fair skinned marriage partners, and many more instances of day-to-day colorism in relationships.

 In my own experiences living in the United States, I’ve heard many people explicitly say that they only date people with a certain skin tone.
 Beyond only dating men or women with a certain complexion, some people even go so far as to taunt, harass, belittle, and demean people who don’t meet their standards for skin tone.
-In some cases, people admit that they’ll sleep with people of any complexion, but will only date or marry someone with light skin.
+In some cases, men admit that they’ll sleep with women of any complexion, but will only date or marry women with light skin.

 I’ve witnessed this kind of discrimination firsthand, and have observed it in numerous movies, TV shows, and song lyrics.
 If you have not, then consider yourself lucky, but don’t consider it proof that colorism in relationships must be a myth.